Vir's new bride is a killer.

 Vir arrives at Londo’s quarters, who has just hidden something in his room and nonchalantly lounges on his couch reading a paper.
-He asks Vir about the royal court, and Vir says it more or less the same.
-After a few more coy questions, Londo finally brings out his surprise, the girls from earlier, who somehow knows Vir’s name.
+He asks Vir about the royal court, and Vir says it's more or less the same.
+After a few more coy questions, Londo finally brings out his surprise, the girl from earlier, who somehow knows Vir’s name.
 Londo introduces her as Lyndisty and tells Vir she is here to become his wife.
 Vir is…floored.

 They spend some time getting to know each other.
 The marriage was arranged by her mother and his uncle

 .
 She says Londo has told her all about him, to which he jokes it only the good parts, “It was a very short conversation!”
 Vir had wanted to marry for love but Lyndisty assures him when the time comes it will be.

 Zack shows up on C&C with some reports of heavier than usual Narn traffic, which was arranged by someone name Abrahamo Lincolni, which is obviously not a Centauri name.
 When she checks which office they came from she’s struck speechless.